 AP courses prepare students for a nationally standardized exam in May, which is scored on a scale of one to five.
 A score of three or better is considered passing (“qualified”), while a score of four or five (“well-qualified” or “extremely well-qualified”) will often earn a student placement or credit in college (although individual colleges’ policies vary considerably).
-Here is some recent data about Stevenson students’ experience with AP courses and exams:
+Here is data about Stevenson students’ experience with AP courses and exams in 2019:

-- Approximately 95% of Stevenson seniors took one or more AP courses during their time at Stevenson.
+- 92% of Stevenson seniors took one or more AP courses during their time at Stevenson

 To learn more about the AP Program, visit the College Board website.